CunninghamLab/TMSAnalysisToolBox/README.md

 The toolbox is available in two forms:

-- **MATLAB-Independent** — a standalone application that does not require a MATLAB license.
+- **MATLAB-Independent** — a standalone application that does not require a MATLAB license (Use Mac or Windows subversions).
 - **MATLAB-Dependent** — runs inside MATLAB (Windows and Mac compatible).

 **Requirements for the MATLAB-Dependent version:**
-- MATLAB 2023a
+- MATLAB 2023a - later versions not extensively tested, but will still work.
+Report Errors and we'll work on fixing them.
 - Statistics and Machine Learning Toolbox
 - Signal Processing Toolbox
 - Mapping Toolbox